KwatME/kwat/posts/Psychiatric/Psychotic Disorders/index.md

 Be mindful that a schizophrenic person is focussed on and scared of routine things.

-## Psychosis can happen in other settings.
+## Various conditions can lead to psychosis.
 - Substance use
 - Metabolic disorders
 - Depression (more severe ones)
-- Bipolar diorders
+- Bipolar diorders (schizoaffective disorder is when bipolar disorder and schizophrenia happen at the same time)

-Schizoaffective disorder is when bipolar disorder aand schizophrenia happen at the same time.
+## There are realted but not psychotic conditions.
 Delusional disorder is when a person has only the delusional symptom.
 Schizoid personality disorder is having a milder schizophrenia without full psychosis.